BilginistAdam/stm32Modules/Clock/README.md

 User Guide:
 - Use a timer or systick timer for this driver.
-- If you use a timer, timer frequency is equire to your frequency options.(ref: CLK_TickFreq)
+- If you use a timer, timer frequency must be equire to module's frequency options.(ref: CLK_TickFreq)
 - Add increment function in timer interrupt function (CLK_Inc()).

 CLK_TickFreq: